spacemeshos/smapp/CONTRIBUTING.md

 Read [this](https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/) practical guide for writing good commit messages.

-Please note that the SMAPP project is released with a [Contributor Code of Conduct](https://github.com/spacemeshos/smapp/blob/develop/CODE_OF_CONDUCT.md).
+Please note that the Smapp project is released with a [Contributor Code of Conduct](https://github.com/spacemeshos/smapp/blob/develop/CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.